What are the Principles of Management?

 Although this is an unbroken line between subordinates and superiors in the organization, Fayol also introduced Gang Plank for emergency situations.

-It says that the right man should be appointed at the right place at right time.
+It says that the right man should be appointed at the right place at the right time.
 For efficiency and productivity, the right things (raw materials, machinery, finished goods, etc.) must be kept in the right place.
-This increases the efficiency and effectiveness in the organization.
+This increases the efficiency and effectiveness of the organization.

 Equity refers to fair treatment or equality or justice in the behavior of all concerned people associated with the organization.